Muiquun's Red Player/Karma Guide

 As a red it's important to always be buffed.
 This is because you're both at a disadvantage due to your crystals but also because you are permanently flagged for pvp and need to be on your toes.

 The normal buff rotation would usually be an Exquisite Cron Meal*, Full Church (Attack + Protection), Giant's Draughts.
-It is possible to use a full elixir rotation, but isn't commonly done as a red.
-As elixir rotations are far more endgame, we will not discuss them here, however here is a guide to them.
+It is possible to use a full elixir rotation, but isn't commonly done anymore since harmony elixirs exist.
+Harmony elixirs are a better version of usal elixir rotations and count as a draugh.
+They are mandatory for late game redlife to boost your stats to be able to defeat high geared players.

 Also useful are House Item buffs.
 They give you immense benefits for a reasonable amount of money.
 These buffs often stay up to over 3 hours and help in PVP and PVE.